-Asparagus is a hardy, perennial crop that serves as a wonderful addition to formal kitchen gardens, as well as permaculture food forests.
+Asparagus is a hardy, perennial crop that serves as a wonderful addition to formal kitchen gardens as well as permaculture food forests.
 Once plants have become established, gardeners can expect yearly crops of tender asparagus shoots.
 The introduction of new cultivars has made the process of growing and caring for these plants easier than ever before.
-But can you grow asparagus in a pot?
+Can you grow asparagus in a pot though?
 Read on to learn more about container grown asparagus plants.

 Potted Asparagus Plants

-Ideally, asparagus plants are grown outside in garden soil in USDA zones 4-8.
+Ideally, asparagus plants are grown outside in garden soil in USDA zones 4 through 8.
 Thriving in deeply cultivated and consistently moist soils, growers can expect to harvest from plants for upwards of twenty years.
 Ample garden space is key to growing healthy asparagus, as the plant’s root system can grow quite large.

 Fortunately, for those of us growing in tight spaces, there is another option.
 Whether gardening on a small apartment balcony or simply not in the position to plant long-term perennials, asparagus may also be grown in containers.
 When planting asparagus in a pot, however, there are a few considerations one must take into account.

 Asparagus plants are quite slow-growing when compared to other kitchen garden plants.
-When grown from seed, the plants will require at least 2-3 years to become established.
+When grown from seed, the plants will require at least two to three years to become established.
 During this period, the plant should not be harvested.
 This long waiting period is the main reason that many gardeners choose to purchase plants in the form of asparagus crowns.
-Simply, crowns are plants that have already been grown for 1-2 years.
+Simply, crowns are plants that have already been grown for one to two years.
 Therefore, decreasing the waiting period between planting and harvest.

 Though growing asparagus in containers is beneficial as a space-saving technique, it will negatively impact the life span of the plants.
-When growing asparagus in a planter, gardeners can expect only 2-4 seasons of actual asparagus harvests after the establishment period has passed.
+When growing asparagus in a planter, gardeners can expect only two to four seasons of actual asparagus harvests after the establishment period has passed.

 Growing Asparagus in a Planter